-- The AWS account being linked must have sufficient capacity to create a minimum of 17 ENIs per SDDC in the region, although we recommend sufficient capacity for 32 ENIs per SDDC to support maximum scalability.
+- The AWS account being linked must have sufficient capacity to create a minimum of 17 ENIs per SDDC in each region where an SDDC is deployed.
+Although you cannot provision more than 16 hosts in a cluster, SDDC operations including planned maintenance and Elastic DRS can require us to temporarily add as many as 16 more hosts, so we recommend using an AWS that has sufficient capacity for 32 ENIs per SDDC per region.

 Stretched Clusters for VMware Cloud on AWS

 You can create an SDDC with a cluster that spans two availability zones.
-A vSAN stretched cluster is used to create a single datastore for the cluster and replicate the data across both availability zones.
-If service in one availability zone is disrupted, workload VMs are brought up in the other availability zone.
+A stretched cluster uses vSAN technology to provide a single datastore for the SDDC and replicate the data across both availability zones.
+If service in one availability zone is disrupted, workload VMs in the SDDC are brought up in the other availability zone.

 The following restrictions apply to stretched clusters:

-- The linked VPC must have two subnets, one in each AZ in the cluster.
+- The linked VPC must have two subnets, one in each AZ occupied by the cluster.

-- A given SDDC can contain either single availability zone clusters or stretched clusters, but not a mix of both.
+- A given SDDC can contain either standard (single availability zone) clusters or stretched clusters, but not a mix of both.

-- You need a minimum of six hosts (three in each AZ) to create a stretched cluster.
+- You need a minimum of four hosts (two in each AZ) to create a stretched cluster.
 Hosts must be added in pairs.